aetperf/aetperf.github.io/_posts/2023-04-04-TPC-H-benchmark-of-Hyper-and-DuckDB-on-Windows-and-Linux-OS.md

 ### Parquet files

-The Parquet attachment process is chosen in a way that the data is not scanned, being almost instantaneous.
+The Parquet attachment process is chosen in a way that the data is not loaded, being almost instantaneous.

 - Hyper